 Many states offer incentives for flex fuel pump installations.
 Check with local administrators for program details.
-Download a PDF of this list.

 A tax credit is available for 25 percent of the cost to install or retrofit fueling pumps that dispense gasoline fuel blends of at least 85 percent ethanol or diesel fuel blends of at least 20 percent biodiesel fuel, or that mix fuel from separate storage tanks and allow the user to select the percentage of renewable fuel.
 The maximum credit amount is $5,000 per taxable year for each fueling station that has installed or retrofitted a pump.
 The credit must be claimed within four years of the tax return.
 The credit expires December 31, 2017.